rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240221_New York Times Podcasts.md

 *  if they don't pay, they fair share towards NATO.
 *  No, I would not protect you.
 In fact, I would encourage them to do whatever the hell they want.
 *  You got to pay.
 You got to pay.
 *  He would encourage Russia to attack them.
-And…
+Andâ€¦
 *  Condemnation is ringing out tonight.
 After news, Russian opposition leader Alexei Navalny has died.
 *  Russia's loudest voice of internal dissent, Alexei Navalny, has died in prison.
 *  Make no mistake, Putin is responsible for Navalny's death.